12 unstable releases (3 breaking)

 hardware and setups.
 This example is very simple and it mostly cares about INSERT

-performance, since this is usually
+performance, which is usually the

 The performance can vary quite a bit, depending on your setup and hardware, of course.
 Even though the project is in an